Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Alabama Stats and Trends

-- In Alabama's 14 games this season, it has eight wins against the spread.

-- This season, the Crimson Tide won ATS in their only game as an underdog of 2.5 points or more.

-- Alabama's games this season have gone over the total in five out of 13 opportunities (38.5%).
+- Alabama's games this season have hit the over on five of 13 set point totals (38.5%).

 - Alabama is 8-5 against the spread and 13-1 overall when the team scores more than 9.6 points.

-- In games that Alabama churns out over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.
+- In games that Alabama piles up over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.

-- The Crimson Tide have turned the ball over 11 times, eight fewer times than the Bulldogs have forced turnovers (19).
+- This year the Crimson Tide have 11 turnovers, eight fewer than the Bulldogs have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.